andviane/google-books-android-viewer/README.md

 To show the new data, simply call setQuery on the [UncoveringDataModel](uncover/src/main/java/ames/com/uncover/UncoveringDataModel.java).
 This method accepts the [Query](uncover/src/main/java/ames/com/uncover/primary/Query.java) that is passed to your [PrimaryDataProvider](uncover/src/main/java/ames/com/uncover/primary/PrimaryDataProvider.java).
 To be notified about the new data that the view must display, register the data listener as it is seen in [BookListAdapter](app/src/main/java/com/ames/books/presenter/BookListAdapter.java) class.

-To drop swiped-over pages from the queue, you need to install the FetchOptimizer:
+To drop swiped-over pages from the queue without fetching them, you need to install the [FetchOptimizer](uncover/src/main/java/ames/com/uncover/impl/FetchOptimizer.java):

     FetchOptimizer.install(context, recyclerView, adapter);

 This must be done when the in onCreate (for activity) or onCreateView (for a fragment), when context, view and its adapter are all available.
 Unlike for some other known solutions, you do not need to mess with MVC logic in your code to benefit from the visible area information.
+The fetch optimizer is installed in [BookListFragment](app/src/main/java/com/ames/books/BookListFragment.java).

 Model also provides methods to get and set the state as Serializable.
 This is for saving instance state in cases like device reorientation; not for long term storage.
 Memory trimming is supported, see [BookListActivity](app/src/main/java/com/ames/books/BookListActivity.java).